Quick intro about the Gotthard Panorama Express ride

 - Boat, coghweel train and panoramic train: take a boat to Vitznau, then the cogwheel train to Mount Rigi and down to Arth-Goldau.
 Board the Gotthard Panorama Express train there.
 This trip offers even more variation than the main route, but is less convenient if you have a lot of luggage.

 If you’re based in or near Lucerne or Lugano, you can make a round trip and return to your base town in 1 day.
-We feel it’s a bit too much to have the full Gotthard Panorama Express experience by train and boat twice in one day.
+I feel it’s a bit too much to have the full Gotthard Panorama Express experience by train and boat twice in one day.
 So it’s more realistic to take the Gotthard Panorama Express boat and train one way, and travel just by train the other way.
 The options are:

 - a regional train via the Gotthard mountain route